HTJR/Dangerous_object_Detector/README.md

 net = cv2.dnn.readNet("yolov3.weights", "yolov3.cfg")
 ```

-### If you have a installed Opencv via pip Change the cuda = False in both detector.py an detector-video.py
+### If you have a installed OpenCv via pip Change the cuda = False in both detector.py an detector-video.py

 ```python
 cuda=False